WVURAIL/dspira-lessons/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

     - `samp_rate Variable` block: This block is in the upper left corner of the canvas in the `spectrometer_w_cal.grc` program next to the `Options` block.
 Open this block by double-clicking it.
 Change the "Value" to "2.4e6" (which is 2.4 MHz).

     <img align="center" width="300" height="149" src="/dspira-lessons/images/RTL_SDR_samp_rate.png">

+    - `freq Variable` block: next to `samp_rate`.
+Change the "Value" to **"1420.5e6"**.
+The band then runs 1419.3 – 1421.7 MHz, with the line at 1420.4058 MHz inside it.

+    - Two things to know about an RTL-SDR at this sample rate, neither of them a fault you can fix in the flowgraph:

+        - The band is only ±230 km/s wide, so the faint wings of the line are clipped and there is no stretch of it guaranteed free of Galactic hydrogen to fit a baseline on.
+Maps are good for seeing where the Milky Way is; treat the intensity numbers as indicative.
+        - Every SDR of this type puts a spurious tone at the exact centre of its band, which at this tuning is 0.1 MHz from the line.
+          `map_h1_hdf5_drift.py` blanks a 120 kHz strip there, and because the strip is next to the line that costs roughly a quarter of the measured intensity.
+The comment on `DC_MASK_HALFWIDTH_HZ` in that script has the measured figures and the two ways to improve it.

 + Lime